waggle-sensor/waggle-docs/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 ## Prerequisites

-We'll assume the reader has some experience in [Python](https://www.python.org) for development and [git](https://git-scm.com) for version control.
+We'll assume that your local development environment is a laptop or device with a camera or webcam attached.
+The reader should have some basic development experience in [Python](https://www.python.org) and with [git](https://git-scm.com) for version control.

 ## Development workflow